A brief overview of kernel and program caching mechanism¶

 In-memory cache¶

-The cache stores underlying PI objects behind sycl::program
+The cache stores the underlying UR objects behind sycl::program

 and sycl::kernel

 user-level objects in a per-context data storage.
-The storage consists of two
+The storage consists of three

-maps: one is for programs and the other is for kernels.
+maps: one is for programs and the other two are for kernels.

 The programs map’s key consists of four components: